wulff/drh_dk/sites/all/modules/contrib/nodereference_explorer/README.txt

 configuration varies, therefore here some important notes:

 * jQuery UI 1.6 MAY optionally use jquery_update 6.x-1.x (jQuery 1.2.6)
+  Modalframe version 1.6 or lower

 * jQuery UI 1.7 REQUIRES jquery_update 6.x-2.x (jQuery 1.3)
+  Modalframe version 1.7 or higher

 When you update the module you should always flush Drupal's and your browser's cache!